graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setUTCHours.
-Takes a value between 0 and 23 representing the hour of the day, and a Date object, and sets the hour to the local equivalent of the given value.
+A wrapper around `Date.prototype.setUTCHours`.
+Takes a value between 0 and 23 representing the hour of the day, and a `Date` object, and sets the hour to the local equivalent of the given value.
 Invalid values will cause a change in other fields: if the value > 23, then the day will be incremented by hours div 24.
 This may in turn cause a cascade of increments to other fields.
-Returns the given date object.
+Returns the given `Date` object.
 ***
 ### setUTCMilliseconds ###
 **Usage:** `var result = setUTCMilliseconds(milliseconds, d);`